No black holes from light

 Our analysis indicates that the power needed to form a kugelblitz is tens of orders of magnitude above what can be achieved in any realistic scenario, both in the laboratory and in astrophysical setups.
 Moreover, we showed that the approximations incurred in this analysis do not affect the regimes where our conclusions apply.
 Furthermore, even if one only trusts the estimations of the model to some extent, the predicted orders of magnitude are so vastly unrealistic as to make this study a very compelling argument against the viability of kugelblitze, both artificially or as a naturally occurring phenomenon.

 \acknowledgments

 The authors would like to thank Mercedes Mart\'in-Benito, Jose A. R. Cembranos, and the rest of the Quantum Fields and Gravity group for their comments and insights.
+We would also like to thank Elizabeth Winstanley for helpful discussions.
 AAD and LJG acknowledge support through the Grant PID2020-118159GB-C44 (funded by MCIN/AEI/10.13039/501100011033).
 EMM acknowledges support through the Discovery Grant Program of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 EMM also acknowledges support of his Ontario Early Researcher award.
 JPG acknowledges the support of a Mike and Ophelia Lazaridis Fellowship, as well as the support of a fellowship from ``La Caixa'' Foundation (ID 100010434, code LCF/BQ/AA20/11820043).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \onecolumngrid